Here are some photos of what you might be missing at night – and not even notice: the glorious night sky filled with stars and other constellations.

 - The International Dark-Sky Association is the leading authority on light pollution.
 The association works to combat light pollution worldwide and to protect the night skies for present and future generations.

-Finally, this is a fascinating interview from Wired.com with journalist Paul Bogard, author of The End of Night: Searching for Darkness in an Age of Artificial Light.
-Here is the link.
+Finally, a fascinating book by Paul Bogard: The End of Night: Searching for Darkness in an Age of Artificial Light.